danielbodnar/awesome-stars/README.md

 ## homebrew

+- [tsirysndr/envhub](https://github.com/tsirysndr/envhub) - Manage your dotfiles, secrets and packages with ease.
+Define your $HOME as Code and re-use it everywhere (local machine, CI, server ...)  💻 🚀 ✨
 - [bbkane/starghaze](https://github.com/bbkane/starghaze) - Save information about your GitHub starred repos into Google Sheets, Zinc, and SQLite!
 - [Jarred-Sumner/git-peek](https://github.com/Jarred-Sumner/git-peek) - git repo to local editor instantly
 - [go-nv/goenv](https://github.com/go-nv/goenv) - :blue_car: Like pyenv and rbenv, but for Go.